accessibility-luxembourg/accessibilite.public.lu/content/de/raam1/glossaire.md

 - Temporal media only audio: sound content (*wave*{lang=en}, MP3...).
 - Temporal media only video: moving or sequential images or photos.
 - Synchronised temporal media: audio or video streams synchronised with another format to present information and/or including interactive temporal components.
 Time-based media can be viewed in 2 different ways:
-	- as a downloadable file that can be viewed with external software ;
+	- as a downloadable file that can be viewed with external software;
 	- content embedded in the software and viewable from the interface.

 Temporal media can be broadcast in real time or played back asynchronously (pre-recorded media).